-The student will have a minimum of 10 individual counseling sessions with a licensed therapist.
+An experience in which the student will have a minimum of 10 individual counseling sessions with a licensed therapist.
 This offers the student the opportunity to experience the role of a counselee and to address her or his personal mental health issues.
 The student will keep a journal of the experience and submit a reflective report to the department chairperson.